How the board complied with its Section 172 duty

 The Directors recognise that CTG employees are fundamental and core to our business and delivery of our strategic ambitions.
 All employees share four fundamental Corporate Values and framework.
 They form the roots of our corporate culture: Trust, Passion To Win, Freedom To Act and For One Another.
 The success of our business depends on attracting, retaining and motivating employees.
 From ensuring that we remain a responsible employer, from pay and benefits to our health, safety and workplace environment, the Directors factor the implications of decisions on employees and the wider workforce, where relevant and feasible.

-For our strategy to continue to be delivered we are clear we need the support of suppliers, customers as other external stakeholders.
+For our strategy to continue to be delivered we are clear we need the support of suppliers, customers and other external stakeholders.
 Likewise, with our products and services we create value not only for ourselves but our business partners, employees and society in general.
-To ensure consistence within the Corporation worldwide to reinforce this the Business Partner Code of Conduct conveys the important of standards which are consistent with our values that we expect business partners to adhere to.
+To ensure consistency within the Corporation worldwide.
+To reinforce this the Business Partner Code of Conduct conveys the important of standards which are consistent with our values that we expect business partners to adhere to.

 This aspect is intrinsic with the business strategy.
 As such, the board receives relevant data to make decisions (e.g. investments or divestments proposals and business strategy reviews) and to provide ongoing overviews at the board level.
 Corporately one such initiative is the Taraxagum Project which seeks to supply an alternate source to natural rubber from dandelion plants.
 Locally in the UK with the addition of Bandvulc Group to the Continental family the business now has a local retread solution to meet the local requirements.
 Every retreaded tyre produced in the plant in Ivybridge saves the environment 68 litres of oil.
 Wider information can be found with the Corporate Social Responsibility (CSR) publication.